corda/corda/docs/source/cordapp-advanced-concepts.rst

 There are 2 options to achieve this (given the hypothetical `Apples` for `Oranges` transaction):

  1. Bundle the `Fruit` library with the CorDapp.
 This means creating a Fat-JAR containing all the required code.
- 2. Add the dependency as another attachment to the transaction.
+ 2. Add the dependency as another attachment to the transaction manually.

 These options have pros and cons, which are now discussed: